Great Question! We’re glad you asked. There are many reasons to want to know more about asbestos including:

 The short answer is: very likely yes.

 Floor tiles, joint compound, attic insulation, & duct work are some of the common areas you will find asbestos.
-Even in newer homes, asbestos can be found in materials such as laminate floor covering.
+Even in newer homes, asbestos can be found in materials such as laminate or vinyl floor covering.
 Asbestos was so widely used, it is present in many homes.

 Some materials, however, can easily disintegrate and become airborne.
 You could have more easily been exposed to asbestos in pipe insulation or attic insulation.
-Again, my guess is that you have not seen prolonged exposure to either of those.
+Again, our guess is that you have not seen prolonged exposure to either of those.

 If you are just living your day to day life on the same old floor tiles, you don’t have much to worry about.